 COOK AT 'HOME' AND BUY YOUR BOOZE FROM TARGET/WAL-MART

 When we got to Target we bought everything we needed to last ALL our meals for the 4 nights we were staying at the Airbnb.
 We went out for Mexican one night as a treat, but otherwise we made breakfast every morning and dinner every night and we packed our lunches to go for the day (our condo had a little cooler we could use throughout the day).
 Food is NOT cheap in Maui, so you can imagine how much food costs would add up if you ate out even just once a day!
 Staying at an Airbnb will really cut things down because you can cook your own meals.
 I would say this is the biggest money saver right here.
-It's great to experience the food and culture when you go away, but a lot of it is literally American food - i.e burgers, chain restaurants etc. (There are a lot of traditional and cultural foods and experience, which are separate from what I am talking about.
-If you are interested in trying traditional and cultural foods and experiences on the island, you can find tons!
-And I recommend doing it if you haven't had a Polynesian experience before) The one thing I would encourage you to try is local caught fish, and if you're into it (which I'm not) some of their Spam stuff lol.
+It's great to experience the food and culture when you go away, but it's literally American food (Other than their traditional and cultural foods, which are seperate from what I am talking about.
+If you are interested in trying traditional and cultural foods and experiences on the island, you can find tons!)
+The one thing I would encourage you to try is local caught fish, and if you're into it (which I'm not) some of their Spam stuff lol.
+Otherwise, it's all American my friends.
+You're not missing much!

 TAKE ADVANTAGE OF FREE THINGS